 register_errorfunction that registers a pretty printer and an encoding for serialization.
 A tutorial is available for this library.

-- tezos-rpc provides the basics of Tezos’ RPC service mechanism.
-It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering and calling services.
-This module is based on resto, that allows for automatic generation of a machine and human-readable of the hierarchy of services: the structure of URLs and the expected formats for input and output bodies, via the use of
+tezos-rpc provides the basics of Tezos’ RPC service mechanism.
+It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering, and calling services.
+This module is based on resto, that allows for automatic generation of machine and human-readable descriptions of the hierarchy of services, including: the structure of URLs and the expected formats for input and output bodies, via the use of

-- tezos-base wraps all these module in a common foundation for all the other components of Tezos, and introduces the data structures of the blockchain (e.g.
+tezos-base wraps all these modules in a common foundation for all the other components of Tezos, and introduces the data structures of the blockchain (e.g.

 cryptoas functors that build all-in-one modules for a given type (for instance, the module for block hashes contains all possible converters, command line and RPC argument builders, pretty printers, an autocompleter, etc.).
 This package also contains the

 cli_entriesmodule that we use to handle command-line parsing in some executables.

 The shell is the part of the node responsible for all communications, peer-to-peer and RPC, acting as a cocoon around the economic protocols.